Designing spin and orbital sources of Berry curvature at oxide interfaces: Acknowledgements

 \section{Acknowledgements}

+This work was supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00071, the Gordon and Betty Moore Foundation (Grant No. 332 GBMF10451 to A. D. C.), the European Research Council (ERC, Grants No. 677458), by the project Quantox of QuantERA ERA-NET Cofund in Quantum Technologies, and by the Netherlands Organisation for Scientific Research (NWO/OCW) as part of the VIDI [project 680-47-543 to C.O., project 016.Vidi.189.061 to A.D.C.] and Frontiers of Nanoscience program (NanoFront).
 E.L. acknowledges funding from the EU Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement no. 707404.
-This work was supported by the European Research Council under the European Unions Horizon 2020 programme/ERC Grant agreements No. [677458], by the project Quantox of QuantERA ERA-NET Cofund in Quantum Technologies, by the Netherlands Organisation for Scientific Research (NWO/OCW) as part of the VIDI and Frontiers of Nanoscience program (NanoFront).
-C.O. acknowledges support from a VIDI grant (Project 680-47-543) financed by the NWO.
 The authors acknowledge A.~M.~Monteiro, L.~Hendl, J.~R.~Hortensius, P.~Bruneel, and M.~Gabay for valuable discussions.